 The first step in defining the plan of study is the selection of a graduate advisor.
-For students pursuing the PhD the advisor must be a member of the ENGE teaching faculty (or an Affiliated Faculty Member) and should have particular expertise in the area of research the student intends to pursue.
+For students pursuing the PhD the advisor must be a member of the ENGE teaching faculty (or a qualified Affiliated Faculty Member) and should have particular expertise in the area of research the student intends to pursue.
 Graduate School policy includes provisions to change advisor, if necessary, after filing the plan of study.
 In all cases, the faculty member must give his/her consent to serve in the capacity of graduate advisor.
 The ADH for Graduate Programs will approve the Plan of Study.

-To allow ENGE PhD students' sufficient time to develop their research interests, the Department encourages prospective and new students to meet with as many of the ENGE faculty as possible (at least three) before selecting an advisor.
+To allow ENGE PhD student's sufficient time to develop their research interests, the Department encourages prospective and new students to meet with as many of the ENGE faculty as possible (at least three) before selecting an advisor.
 Considerations should include research interests, work styles, personalities, and funding opportunities.
-The plan of study (which requires an advisor and committee) is due at the end of the semester in which the student passes the Qualifying Examination.
-Incoming students who have not selected an advisor will be assigned provisionally to the ADH for Graduate Programs or another member of the Graduate Committee, but a final advisor decision must be made before filing the plan of study.
-Recommendations for advisor selection in tandem with the recruiting process is outlined below:
+Students must have an advisor before taking the Qualifying Exam.
+The plan of study (which requires an advisor and committee) is due at the end of the third semester.
+Students without an advisor will be assigned provisionally to the ADH for Graduate Programs or another member of the Graduate Committee, but a final advisor decision must be made before taking the Qualifying Exam or filing the plan of study.
+Departmental values guiding Advisor Selection include: